Mary Portas: Portas Pilot towns

+A 2017 retrospective article in The Telegraph showed Portas' plan failed to stem the number of High Street store closures; Portas said that it had only been a government public relations exercise as her recommendations had been ignored.

+Filmography

 Personal life

 Portas was married to chemical engineer and Unilever executive Graham Portas for 14 years; they had two children.
 Portas later lived with Melanie Rickey in Primrose Hill with her children and their son after a divorce from her husband.

 On 29 March 2014, Portas attended the "I Do To Equal Marriage" event, which celebrated the introduction of same-sex marriage in England and Wales.

 At one minute past midnight on 10 December 2014, Portas and Rickey became one of the first couples in the UK to convert their civil partnership to a marriage, following a parliamentary change to the Marriage Act.
 The pair announced their separation on 17 May 2019.
 Portas started a new relationship in 2022 and prefers to keep the details private.

 She spends her money on art, wine, theatre and chocolate, and enjoys gardening.
 She was named as one of the top 100 Tweeters in the UK by The Independent in 2011.

-Government appointment

-In May 2011, she was appointed by the Prime Minister David Cameron and Deputy Prime Minister Nick Clegg to lead an independent review into the future of the high street.
-She published her report "The Portas Review" on 13 December 2011.

-Portas states the aim of her review to "put the heart back into the centre of our High Streets, re-imagined as destinations for socialising, culture, health, wellbeing, creativity and learning".
-The review goes on to detail 28 specific recommendations and on 13 December, the Prime Minister David Cameron issued a statement thanking Portas for her review and explaining that the Government would respond to her recommendations in spring 2012.
-Cameron said "I am delighted that Mary Portas has produced such a clear vision of how we can create vibrant and diverse town centres and breathe life back into our high streets."

-A 2017 retrospective article by The Telegraph showed Portas' plan failed to stem the number of High Street store closures.
+Portas' best friend is Katharine McMahon.

+Portas was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to business, broadcasting and charity.